spacelift-io/user-documentation/docs/concepts/run/README.md

 ### Failed

 Failed is a **passive state**, meaning no operations are performed.
-It's also a **terminal state**, so no further state can supersede it.
+It's also a **terminal state**, so no further state can follow it.

 If a run transitions into the _failed_ state, something went wrong.
 In most cases the issue will be something related to your project like: